Original DDE™ art: “Into The Earth” — by: rob kistner © 3/17/26

-There was supposed to be- a quiet ending
+a quiet ending

 somewhere back there—

-a place where the river narrowed
+where this river narrowed

 and slipped underground